 Facebook gives you the option to set preferences and restrictions depending on what your audience needs.
 The more you narrow down your audience the easier they are to reach because you’ll be making content for them to a “t”.

 The Type of Content that Gives Your Small Business High Ranking on Facebook

 Now that you know your target audience intimately, we’ll share what type of content and reactions you need to become visible.

-You need to have video content, Facebook’s algorithms favor videos over pictures and text.
+You need to have video content, Facebook’s algorithms favour videos over pictures and text.
 It drives more engagement than any other content.
-Live video is a relatively new feature on Facebook that allows you to record what’s happening in real time, almost like Skyping or Facetiming with all your followers at once, however the videos last for 24 hours.
-The great thing about Facebook live is that it notifies your friends and followers whenever you start a video.
+Live video is a relatively new feature on Facebook that allows you to record what’s happening in real-time, almost like Skyping or Facetiming with all your followers at once, however, the videos last for 24 hours.
+The great thing about Facebook Live is that it notifies your friends and followers whenever you start a video.
 Another way to integrate video is by using Boomerang and Animoto.
 Whenever you complete a video always end with a conversation starter like, what’s the funniest story you had taking your kids to the barber?

 Everyday People as Brand Advocates

 Get employees and members to share their content on their personal pages, messenger and groups they’re in.
 Content that’s referenced by family and friends rather than brands is 16 times more likely to be read.
 They should comment on their reactions to the content as well.
 Telling your friends and family about a brand because you’re genuinely excited about the results is more effective than a sales rep calling your phone.